telefrek/granada/packages/http/README.md

 This is the main entrypoint for any HTTP Server implementation and includes the underlying state machine for requests moving through this flow as well as customizations to the common objects that are specific to server needs.

+## Pipeline

+Pipelines are a set of business logic that is attached to operations (request/response pairs) and has flow control, backpressure and throttling built in to make the client/server producers agnostic of the backend complexity while allowing them to focus on the protocol specific aspects.

 ---